blevels/weatherAPI/README.md

 - Data is always transferred in a form that is convenient for consumption by the business logic.

 ## Project Structure
+### `/index.html`
+Client facing home page of the application using Go templates.
+The longitude and latitude coordinates can be submitted via the form which returns the weather information from the Open Weather API.

+- The home page can be accessed via the following url: `http://{{host}}:{{port}}/` ex: http://localhost:3001.

 ### `/main.go`
 The main application file initializes the applications configuration and executes a start command for the HTTP Server in `infrastructure/httpserver.go`.